ARGOeu/gr.grnet.eseal/website/docs/signing.md

 ## POST - Sign a PDF document detached

-This API call does not send the entire PDF to the remote eseal provider for signing but rather only the digest(hash) of the provided document and finally it combines the returned signature with the original pdf document.The signature will also be visible containing an image and the CN/OU from the signing certificate.
+This API call does not send the entire PDF to the remote eseal provider for signing but rather only the digest(hash) of the provided document, and finally it combines the returned signature with the original pdf document.The signature will also be visible containing an image and the static text 'Ï.Ó.Ä.Ä.Õ.Ä.Ä'.
+In case of an already existing signature in the document, the API will try the following positions in order before disabling the visibility: TOP_LEFT -> BOTTOM_LEFT -> TOP_RIGHT -> BOTTOM_RIGHT -> INVISIBLE.

 ### Request